phlourishdev/rpi-audio-receiver/README.md

     cd rpi-audio-receiver-main
     sudo ./install.sh

-All effects should come into play after restarting the device.
+All effects should come into play after restarting the device (mainly the device hostname).

 ### Basic setup